pablodecm/paper-inferno/paper/paper.md

 disciplines is statistical inference on a subset of model parameters
-$\boldsymbol{\theta}$, which can be approached via likelihood-free inference algorithms such as Approximate Bayesian Computation (ABC) [@beaumont2002approximate], simplified synthetic likelihoods or density estimation-by-comparison approaches.
+$\boldsymbol{\theta}$, which can be approached via likelihood-free inference algorithms such as Approximate Bayesian Computation (ABC) [@beaumont2002approximate], simplified synthetic likelihoods [@wood2010statistical] or density estimation-by-comparison approaches [@cranmer2015approximating].
 <!--- TODO: add references-->

 Because the relation between the parameters of the model and the data is